uurtech/uurtech/README.md

-# 💫 About Me:
+# About Me:
-I am currently working on Open Source projects to support Cloud communities
+Solutions Architect at @AWS
+Backend Developer that designs Cloud

 ## 🌐 Socials: